failsafe-lib/failsafe.dev/standalone-execution.md

 }
 ```

-Execution tracking is also useful for integrating with APIs that have their own retry mechanism:
+An [Execution] is also useful for integrating with APIs that have their own retry mechanism:

 ```java
 Execution execution = new Execution(retryPolicy);